Sleeping and Your Health

 - Weight gain or difficulty losing weight

 Sleep apnea is a sleep disorder that causes you to periodically stop breathing while you sleep.
 This condition can lead to several serious health problems if left untreated.
-Drs.
-Mike Musso, Mark Musso can provide appliances and devices to help treat sleep apnea and allow you to rest better at night.
+Dr. Mike Musso and Dr. Mark Musso can provide appliances and devices to help treat sleep apnea and allow you to rest better at night.
 For more information about sleep apnea therapy in Garland, Texas, and to make your appointment with our experienced dentists, please call Musso Family Dentistry at 972-840-8477.

-Only in the last 20 years has research established the connection between certain common childhood health issues and a single likely root. – Sleep Disorderd Breathing (SDB)
+Only in the last 20 years has research established the connection between certain common childhood health issues and a single likely root: sleep-disordered breathing (SDB)

 The symptoms associated with SDB can vary from one child to the next, but even mild SDB (mouth breathing, crowded teeth, snoring) can point to serious underlying health issues and the need for treatment.